The Surprise Quiz

 The surprise quiz paradox concerns a teacher who announces on the first day of class that a surprise quiz will be given at some point over the semester.
 "You should be ready every class, because I promise you that you will not expect it," the professor boasts.
 Common knowledge and rationality imply that the professor cannot keep this promise.

 Imagine a student the evening before the very last class who realizes that the quiz has not yet been given.
 The rational student knows that the quiz must be the next day.
 But then, the quiz is expected, and not a surprise.
-Hence, the rational student knows that the quiz cannot be given on the very last class.
+Hence, the rational student concludes that the quiz cannot be given on the very last class.

-One application of this concept is the stock market.
-One often hears financial "analysts" predicting when the next correction--or large decline in stock prices--will occur.
-If market participants are even slightly rational, such wide-scale predictions can never be correct.
-Say that we expect a correction to begin sometime next April.
+Suppose everyone expects a correction to begin sometime next April.
 A rational investor would not hold stock during this period of decline, and instead would sell just before the correction begins, in March.
-But then the actual correction would occur in March, not April as predicted.
-If investors know that rational investors would sell in March, then they would sell in February.
-Again, this unravels back to today.
-If a future correction is common knowledge, why is anyone buying now?
+But if everyone tries to sell before the predicted correction, their collective selling is the correction, now in March.
+But if investors know that many will sell in March, then they would sell in February.
+But if investors know that investors know that...
+Again, this reasoning unravels back to today.
+If the future correction is common knowledge, why would anyone be holding stock today?

-Behaviorally, the lesson is this: rationality and common knowledge are theoretical constructs that are rarely satisfied in practice.
-If using game theory to formulate personal strategy, the key is not to act as if everyone is fully rational, but to recognize that people are only "boundedly rational" and to remain just one step ahead of the competition.
-Like in the p-beauty contest experiment, the answer that satisfies both rationality and common knowledge never wins.
-The person who reasons just one step ahead of the class wins the game, just like the investor who sells just before the market correction makes the largest profit.
+Like in the p-beauty contest game, the answer that satisfies both rationality and common knowledge never wins.
+The person who reasons just one step ahead of the average class student wins the game.
+Similarly, the investor who sells just before the market correction, one step ahead of the crowd, makes the largest profit.